-Offered 100-percent online, the program (36 credit hours) prepares students interested in credentials for K–12 positions.
+Offered 100-percent online, the online Master’s degree in Education Administration (36 credit hours) prepares students interested in credentials for K–12 positions.
 The Master’s degree in Educational Administration program includes an internship, administrative and supervision cognates, professional courses, and core courses such as:

 - Curriculum Development

 - School Administration

 - Foundations of Exceptionality

 Liberty University ranks #89 in the 2014 U.S. News & World Report Best Colleges Regional Universities (South) edition.